 Quebec City is a peaceful and beautiful place which captures the changing of the season so spectacularly.
 It makes me feel like I am back home in France!
 We’ve visited Quebec both in Summer and in Winter – each season had its charm!
 As the months pass by, Quebec City transforms over and over again.
 I’ve ventured the city to find the most Instagrammable places in Quebec City and have put together a quick list for you.
+If you are traveling alone and you don’t have someone to take all these pretty pictures for you, don’t forget to bring a good selfie stick to capture the moment!
 There are so many epic photo spots in Quebec City, I know it can be tough to narrow it down especially if you only have a few days…

 Let’s take a look at some of the most Instagrammable places in Quebec City !